 Bhutan is a constitutional monarchy with an official state religion, Vajrayana Buddhism.
 The 761,000 people living in Bhutan speak 24 different languages, though Dzongkha is the national language.
 The economy is based on agriculture, forestry and the sale of hydroelectric power to India.
 The main foods for most Bhutanese are rice, buckwheat, and maize.
 Archery is an important sport.
-Family: Daughters inherit their parent’s house.
+In the family setting daughters inherit their parent’s house.

 - Literacy rate: 59%

 Bangladesh is the world’s eighth most populous country with 142 million people.
 The main language is Bengali, spoken by 98% of the people.
-English is the second most common language and is spoken by the upper and middle classes, as well as, being the language of instruction in the educational system.
+English is the second most common language, spoken by the upper and middle classes and used in the educational system.
 Bangladesh is considered one of the world’s largest producers of fisheries, rice, potatoes, mangoes, pineapples, tropical fruits, onions, bananas, tea and jute (natural fiber).
 Rice and fish make up the typical diet for most Bangladeshis.
-Although, Bangladesh has declared itself a secular state, it also claims Islam as the state religion.
+Although Bangladesh has declared itself a secular state, it also claims Islam as the state religion.

 - Literacy rates: Males 61%, females 52%

-The Maldives are a group of islands located in the Indian Ocean with the distinction of being the smallest Asian country both in population and landmass.
+The Maldives are a group of islands located in the Indian Ocean with the distinction of being the smallest Asian country, both in population and landmass.
 Islam is the official religion, and citizenship is granted only to Muslims.
-Its economy is based on tourism because of it white sand beaches, tropical climate, and coral reefs.
+Its economy is based on tourism because of its white sand beaches, tropical climate, and coral reefs.
 Its official language is Dhivehi.

 - People Groups: 9